Posted on 13 November 2019

 Its tactics included peaceful demonstration and the lobbying of MPs and it stressed its membership consisted only of law-abiding suffragists.
 This was a crucial difference with the militant tactics of the Pankhursts’ Women’s Social and Political Union.

-Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red, which colours stood for Give Women Rights.
+Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red – the colours of the movement – which stood for Give Women Rights.

 The monument, created by Turner Prize-winning artist Gillian Wearing, was the first of a woman to be unveiled in the square.
 It marked a century since MPs passed the Representation of the People Act, which bestowed some women with the right to vote for the first time.